-Grants from the Belvedere-Tiburon Library Foundation totaled \$1,016,522 for the fiscal year, including \$912,249 in Expansion Grants.
+Grants from the Belvedere Tiburon Library Foundation totaled \$2,956,435 for the fiscal year, including \$2,893,523 in Expansion grants.
 Details of this grant money are found in Note 10 of the financial statements.

 Salaries and Benefits costs include Staffing, Retirement and Health Benefits, Payroll Tax Expense, Insurance, and Professional Development Costs.
-The total Salaries and Benefits cost for fiscal 2019 was \$1,743,970, a 4.5% increase over the prior year.
+The total Salaries and Benefits were \$1,743,970 in 2019 and \$1,913,391 in 2020, a 9.7% increase over the prior year mostly due to an increase in required CalPERS retirement employer contributions, increased health benefit participation, and vacation payouts to 2 retirees.